ALGue/phd/Write/CBC_model/TRACE.md

 - Pest outbreak patterns: we do not explicitly model the dynamics of pests, and use simple assumptions to describe the pattern.
 The simplest pattern uses an infection-rate = a given proportion of crops free of pests is infected every day, and they are randomly chosen in terms of location
 - The dynamics of natural enemies strongly depends on infected crops, because they can only reproduce on them.
 - We consider that a NE population can always cure an infected crop, provided that they can stay a sufficient period of time on it.
+- A crop patch which has been cured cannot be infected again by pests.
+- service: Biological control service can also be measured as a "crop loss", and it only depends on the date of arrival of the pests on the crop patch, in order to take into account the phenology of the crops, and of the time frame between this date and the date of arrival of the NE

 3. Observations